 Unbeknownst to Lauren, Bob initially met with the real estate agent to look at this property for a possible purchase.
 Later he invited Lauren to “start looking” but had told the real estate agent previously to pretend that she had never met Bob.
 This way it would appear that the “first” piece of land they looked at would be the last one.
 Instead of just purchasing the horses, the Ackerman’s purchased the land and the horses were included in the deal.
 There was already a vineyard planted but over time blocks were replaced and since their purchase the entire vineyard has been replanted.
 The 16 acre site has approximately 10 acres planted to vine, all Cabernet Sauvignon – clone 337.

 The Ackermans have made their own wine since 1995 which allowed them to determine the nuances of their vineyard as well as increase their understanding of the type of fruit their vineyard produces.
-This was well before their first commercial release in 2003.
-This is a producer that had the benefit of time to learn their vineyard properly before producing commercial wine as well as getting to know the wine business.
+This was well before their first commercial release in 2003 and allowed them to learn their vineyard properly before producing commercial wine as well as establishing important relationships in the Napa Valley.

 They currently sell some of their fruit and are making between 300 and 500 cases per year.
 If they wanted to grow their production in the future they do have this luxury as their vineyard produces more than they currently use.